xkmato/uvocollab/UvoCollab MVP Task List.md

 - **Task 6.4: Backend: Dynamic Contract Generation**

-  - **Description:** Create a Firebase Function (or use an extension like PandaDoc 40or Dropbox Sign 4141) that triggers _after_ payment is successful (status awaiting_contract).
+  - **Description:** Create a Backend (or use an extension like PandaDoc 40or Dropbox Sign 4141) that triggers _after_ payment is successful (status awaiting_contract).
 This function generates a legal contract.

   - **Dependencies:** Task 6.3
   - **Acceptance Criteria (AC):**